1. Stand up and walk

 Over time, excessive alcohol consumption can lead to an array of chronic health issues.
 The recommended weekly limit of 14 units is equivalent to 6 pints of beer or 10 small glasses of wine and according to the NHS, it’s now thought that the evidence on a protective effect from moderate drinking is less strong than previously thought.
 Alcohol alternatives such as CBD drinks could be a great option for those looking to cut down on booze.

 Plants play a hugely important role when it comes to our health as they provide us with essential nutrients, vitamins, minerals, fibre and water.
 The Western diet is lacking in fibre, important for digestion, reducing blood pressure and inflammation, and ensuring you’re getting plenty of vegetables, fruits, legumes, whole grains, nuts and seeds amounting to at least 30g fibre per day is vital for our gut health and overall health.
 And it’s the diversity of the plants, rather than the quantity of the same plants, that makes the biggest impact.

 7. Try CBD

-If you’ve been hearing about the potential health benefits of CBD recently, it’s for a good reason.
-More and more people are beginning to recognise the power of the hemp plant and CBD in particular.
-Adding CBD to your daily routine may help you destress and relieve some anxiety.
+If you’ve been hearing about the potential benefits of CBD recently, it’s for a good reason.
+More and more people are beginning to recognise the power of the plant and adding CBD to their daily routine.
 Try it for yourself and see how you feel.
 If it’s your first time, we recommend Discover CBD - My First TRIP which includes our CBD drinks and CBD oils, made in the UK and third party lab tested to ensure the highest quality and purity.